circledigitalkenya/stacks/README.md

 Stacks
 ==========================

-Stacks is an book application built with [apache cordoova](http://cordova.apache.org/docs/en/3.3.0) that is currently being developed for iOS but can run on almost all of cordova's supported mobile platforms
+Stacks is an book store application built with [apache cordoova](http://cordova.apache.org/docs/en/3.3.0).

+Development and testing at the moment targets the iOS platform but the application can be easily adapted to any of cordova's supported platforms.

 # Dependencies